Slava0135/reVision/README.md

 Also check out [routorio](https://github.com/DeltaNedas/routorio) and [reFine](https://github.com/Slava0135/reFine)

-# V10 MULTIMINING
+# V11 LIQUEFACTION
 ## Additions
+#### Coal Liquefier!
+* Liquefies coal to oil
 #### Multi Drill
 * Mine several resources at once with increased range
 #### Collector
 * Get scrap by killing units.
 #### Wind Turbines
 * Primitive power generator.
-Efficency depends on amount of solid blocks around.
+Efficiency depends on amount of solid blocks around.
 #### Snowballs
 * Mine snow or ice snow to get them.
-Use as ammo in Shredder or melt to water!
+Use as ammo in Shredder or melt it back to water!
 #### Freezer
 * Make snowballs from water
 #### Heater